-U.S. Marshals, FBI Warn Against Imposter Phone Scams Targeting Consumers Nationwide
+U.S. Marshals, FBI Warn Against Impostor Phone Scams Targeting Consumers Nationwide

 The scammers claim that you failed to report for jury duty, or committed another similar offense

 The U.S. Marshals and the Federal Bureau of Investigation (FBI) have issued a joint consumer alert, warning the public to be on the lookout for several nationwide imposter scams involving individuals who contact consumers by phone and claim to be U.S. marshals, court officers, or other law enforcement officials.